danlopez/danlopez/content/blog/context-matters.md

 ---
 title: "Context Matters"
 date: 2022-05-07T13:20:44-04:00
 description: "Every team is different.
-Do what's right for yours, not theirs."
+One size doesn't fit all for people, technology and process."
 draft: false
 tags:
     - engleadership